Posted on February 9, 2021

 You should season up the liquid now with some salt and pepper.
 Don’t add any “Cajun spice” blends, though.
 That’s just dumb and you don’t need them.
 Instead, add a couple of teaspoons of filé to the pot and stir it up.
 (It’s just ground sassafras.
 Nothing fancy.)
 The filé will not only flavor your Gumbo (ooooh, that capital G is back now), it’ll also help thicken it a little to just the right amount.
 Maybe start with 1.5 teaspoons, although you can always add a little water to the pot later if it gets too thick.

-When you got that done, try and get at least three pounds of meat off a few fully cooked rotisserie chickens, shred it, and toss it in the pot.
-(Or buy at least three pounds of chicken thighs and boil them in water with salt and pepper, some dried oregano, a couple of bay leaves, and half an onion (no need to chop it).
-Boil them about 20 minutes, then take them off the heat and let them sit in the water another 10-15, then pull them out and shred them with a couple of forks.
-(If you want tastier chicken and have the time/energy, just season your thighs and brown them in a pan, finishing them off in the oven however you normally like baked chicken.)
-But if you’re really lazy, just pick up some thighs from Popeyes, take the skin off and chunk them into the pot.
+After you get that done, try and get at least three pounds of meat off a few fully cooked rotisserie chickens, shred it, and toss it in the pot.
+This is the fastest/easiest/laziest way, and it still tastes great.
+The best way is to marinate some boneless chicken thighs – skip the white meat entirely – overnight then season them up and bake ’em in the oven.
+(Or the quickest (but less flavorful) way is to just boil them in water with salt and pepper, some dried oregano, a couple of bay leaves, and half an onion (no need to chop it).
+But if you’re really lazy, just pick up some thighs from Popeyes, take the skin off and chunk them into the pot (just be warned your chicken will be a little dry this way.)

 I like to add some finely chopped garlic just before I toss in the chicken, by the way.
 I don’t saute it first because it’ll be plenty hot enough to cook it in the pot, and I want the flavor that comes from tossing it in this way.
 If you’d like a more mellow garlic, saute it first or just sprinkle in some garlic powder.
 I don’t care.
 Some people like to add a bay leaf at this point because I guess they think it does a damn thing, so go on ahead and do that if you want to plant a tree in your pot.
 I don’t think it brings anything to the party though, so I don’t invite it to mingle.